VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

-# SpeedTree v6 HDRP pot (via Amplify Shader Editor)
+# SpeedTree v6 HDRP port (via Amplify Shader Editor)

 # An (almost complete) attempt at porting SpeedTree v6 to the HDRP Unity SRP
 (as a temporary replacent for the missing shader solution)